Victims can bring a premises liability lawsuit if they are bitten by bedbugs while

 So while people who book a property through Airbnb can sue the homeowner directly, it will usually not be backed up by an insurer.
 This can make it difficult to recover damages, especially for someone from out of state.

-Property owners in California may be able to sue if a renter is responsible for a bedbug infestation.
+Property owners may be able to sue if a renter is responsible for a bedbug infestation.
 But because bedbug infestations often go undetected, proving that a tenant was responsible can be very challenging.22

 Remember – proving negligence involves showing four things: